LostSputnik/multi-camera-feed-processing-microservices/readme.md

 - Second, on the callback, we are acknowledging the messages.
 Going back to the scaling topic, I will need to check whether simulanous workers receive same key before ack and such!
 Scaling is next up!

 ## Object Detection with YOLO (WIP)
-Details are in ```frame-process/detection```.
+Details are in ```frame-process/detection``` w/ a provided readme file.
 Currently using YOLOv4 with OpenCV for ease of use and setup.

 # Links Dump